 (2) Therapy becomes maintenance when any one of the following occur:

-(a) The therapy plan of care goals and objectives are reached; or
+(a) The therapy treatment plan goals and objectives are reached and no further goals are needed; or

-(b) There is no progress toward the therapy plan of care goals and objectives; or
+(b) There is no progress toward the rehabilitative or habilitative treatment plan goals and objectives; or

-(c) The therapy plan of care does not require the skills of a therapist; or
+(c) The therapy treatment plan does not require the skills of a therapist; or

-(d) The client, family, foster parents, and/or caregiver have been taught and can carry out the therapy regimen and are responsible for the maintenance therapy.
+(d) The client, family, foster parents, or caregiver have been taught the therapy regimen and can carry out the maintenance therapy.

 (3) Maintenance therapy is not a reimbursable service.

-(5) Providers must maintain adequate documentation as outlined in OAR 410-120-1360, Requirements for Financial, Clinical and Other Records.
+(5) Providers shall maintain adequate documentation as outlined in OAR 410-120-1360 Requirements for Financial, Clinical and Other Records.

 Stat.
 Auth.: ORS 413.042